The Benefits of Working With a Dietitian in Ontario vs A Nutritionist

 You hear words like "nutritionist", "nutrition expert", or "dietitian," but what do they really mean?

 Contrary to popular belief, they are not all the same thing.
-One will feed you to the best version of you, and the other will just misinform you.
+One will feed you to the best version of you, and the other may give you misinformation and damage your health.

-There are so many awesome nutritionists out there, but because anyone can claim they are a nutritionist, it's impossible to know which ones know their stuff at a glance.
+There are so many awesome nutritionists out there, but because anyone can claim they are a nutritionist, it's impossible to know which ones will be able to help you using an evidence-based approach.

 What Makes Dietitians Different?

-Unlike "nutritionist", the title of a registered dietitian is a protected title.
+Unlike "nutritionist", the title of a Registered Dietitian (RD) is a protected title.
 This means there are certain requirements that you need to have to use it.
+If you haven't completed these requirements, you risk getting a hefty fine.

 What Does It Take To Earn The RD Title?

-Completion of an accredited 4-year undergraduate degree in nutrition and dietetics
+Completion of an accredited 4-year undergraduate degree in nutrition with a specialization in dietetics

 Completion of a postgraduate program involving a research project

-Completion of supervised practice hours by more experienced dietitians
+Completion of supervised practice hours by an experienced dietitian

 Passing a National written exam to prove knowledge and expertise in the area of nutrition and dietetics